Ovyerus/redite/README.md

  - Allows access to internal objects such as the internal Redis connection.
  - Minimal dependencies (only relies on node_redis).
  - Automatically creates an object tree when setting.
+ - Array helper methods which can mutate the array in the database.

 ## Installation
 ```